stoplightio/studio/docs/Documentation/03a-stoplight-flavored-markdown.md

 ## Code Blocks

-A SMD code block is an MD code fence with an optional annotation to tweak the presentation of the code block.
+An SMD code block is an MD code fence with an optional annotation to tweak the presentation of the code block.

 **Supported annotations**:
 - **title**: Title for the code snippet